7th Engineer Battalion (United States)

-The 7th Engineer Battalion is a unit of the United States Army located at Fort Drum, New York.
+The 7th Engineer Battalion is a combat engineer battalion unit of the United States Army located at Fort Drum, New York.
 This battalion falls under the 10th Mountain Division's 1st Brigade Combat Team.
 The battalion has the Brigade Combat Team's engineer companies, military intelligence company, and signal company.

 History

-The 7th Engineer Battalion was reactivated on 27 October 2006 at Fort Drum, New York under the 20th Engineer Brigade.
-The Battalion and its assigned companies deployed to Iraq and Afghanistan in 2009, for Operation Iraqi Freedom and Operation Enduring Freedom.
+The 7th Engineer Battalion served from 1975 to 1992 with the 5th Infantry Division (United States) at is now Fort Johnson, Louisiana.
+It was reactivated on 27 October 2006 at Fort Drum, New York under the 20th Engineer Brigade.
+It deployed to the Iraq War and the Afghanistan War (2001-2021) in 2009.
 In Iraq, the battalion provided tactical construction in support of United States Division - South, partnered with the Iraqi Army's 10th and 14th Field Engineer Regiments, and enhanced the civil capacity of Iraq via technical support for reconstruction projects.
 In Afghanistan, battalion soldiers conducted route clearance operations and provided firefighting support in the southern and eastern provinces, in support of NATO security operations.
 The battalion deployed again to eastern Afghanistan to conduct route clearance operations from October 2011 to October 2012.

 On 17 October 2014, the 7th Engineer Battalion converted to become the 7th Brigade Engineer Battalion.
 This task organization includes the 693d Engineer Company (Sapper), 630th Engineer Company (Clearance), the 1st BCT's Military Intelligence Company, and the 1st BCT's Signal Company.

-In December 2019 10th MTN DIV announced 1BCT's deployment to Afghanistan.
+In December 2019 the Division announced the 1st Brigade Combat Team would deploy to Afghanistan.
 7th Engineer Battalion under the command of LTC MacDonald went on to deploy with 1BCT to Afghanistan.